antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands.md

 .raku.say for %split2<training>.pick(6)
 ```
 ```
-# "compute least squares" => "QuantileRegression"
+# "create classifier for logistic regression" => "Classification"
-# "extend the recommendation with 2a8olzg67 via the column 64ix" => "Recommendations"
+# "make a classifier using 1a368s for 199.88 fraction of the available data" => "Classification"
-# "suggest using history g730umkv , jlxa , and jlxa , and jlxa , jlxa , jlxa" => "Recommendations"
+# "show the pipeline context keys" => "Classification"
-# "filter recommended items with ky045g" => "Recommendations"
+# "cross tabulate" => "Classification"
-# "create standard pipeline with DecisionTree" => "Classification"
+# "filter the recommended items with 4p2t396re" => "Recommendations"
-# "display arrays list" => "NeuralNetworkCreation"
+# "set audio mfcc encoder by qso5461m2 qso5461m2 qso5461m2 qso5461m2 qso5461m2" => "NeuralNetworkCreation"
 ```

 ------